Embed This Data

+Embed This Data

-The top income tax rate is 37 percent, and the top corporate tax rate is 23 percent.
+Thailand’s top individual income tax rate is 37 percent, and its top corporate tax rate has fallen to 20 percent.
 Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 14.5 percent of total domestic income.
-Government spending equals 23.3 percent of gross domestic output.
-The budget balance remains in deficit, and public debt is over 40 percent of GDP.
-Historic floods have led the government to implement a fiscal stimulus package.
+The overall tax burden is equal to 16 percent of gross domestic income.
+Government spending has amounted to 22.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.1 percent of GDP.
+Public debt is equivalent to about 45 percent of the domestic economy.